DataDog/datadog-api-client-go/CONTRIBUTING.md

 ### Releasing

 The release procedure is managed by Datadog, instructions can be found in the [RELEASING](/RELEASING.md) document.
-However, note that improvements to tests and doc don't end up in changelogs.
+However, note that improvements to tests and documentation do not end up in changelogs.
 Only client improvements do.

 ## Asking a questions